-Cell phones, smart watches, and other personal electronic devices are considered nuisance items if heard or used during the school day.
+Cell phones, earbuds, smart watches, smart glasses and other personal electronic devices are not allowed during the instructional day.
 If personal electronic devices are brought to school, they should be kept in their backpack, locker, or location designated by school staff during the school day.
 Smart watches can be worn as long as they are used as a standard watch.
 If smart watches are used for any other function, they will be treated the same as other personal electronic devices, and the student will be asked to keep the device in a backpack, locker, or other location designated by school staff.
 The school is not responsible for damaged, lost, or stolen devices.
-Please note that it is unlawful, and therefore prohibited on school grounds, to take a picture or record audio or video of another person without their consent.
+Please note that it is unlawful, and therefore prohibited on school grounds, to take a picture or record audio or video of another person without their consent